tomeshnet/toronto-community-network-docs/src/operations/secrets.md

 > - A GitHub deployment key may be named _"GitHub - Deploy Key (docs.tomesh.net)"_
 > - A shared login social media may be named _"Twitter - tomeshnet"_

-When determining a password or passphrase, please use strong entropy to prevent unauthoized access.
+When determining a password or passphrase, please use strong entropy to prevent unauthorized access.
 For more information, please see our [Recommended Best Practices](#recommended-best-practices) below.

 All public keys and private keys must be saved as _Secured Notes_.

 Please be mindful that secrets stored in this system can be accessed by any authorized contributor in the Toronto Community Network.
-While your connection to the system is secured via SSL, the infrastructure it is hosted on is not PCI-DSS compliant.
-Please refrain from using the _Card_ and _Identity_ item types for storing any personal information.
+While your connection to the system is secured via TLS, the secrets you choose to store in the group can be seen by others.
+Please refrain from using the system for storing any personal information.

 For more information about managing items, please see Bitwarden's offical documentation on [Managing Items](https://bitwarden.com/help/article/managing-items/).

-# Data Backup
+## Data Backup
 The VM that hosts the Bitwarden container is backed up on a weekly basis.

 Administrators of the [Toronto Community Network organization](https://tomesh.infectedroot.com/#/organizations/e4573938-547f-4157-a977-b28fc15bcec0/vault) have the ability to export the entire vault to a JSON or CSV file.